Encouraging Competition

 5.5 To ensure that Small and Medium Enterprises (SMEs) can engage in fair competition for Australian Government business, officials should apply procurement practices that do not unfairly discriminate against SMEs and provide appropriate opportunities for SMEs to compete.
 Officials should consider, in the context of value for money:

-5.6 The Australian Government is committed to non-corporate Commonwealth entities sourcing at least 20 per cent of procurement by value from SMEs.
+5.6 The Australian Government is committed to non-corporate Commonwealth entities procuring at least 25 per cent of contracts by value from SMEs, for contracts with a value of up to $1 billion.

-5.7 In addition, the Government has a target of non-corporate Commonwealth entities procuring 35 per cent of contracts, by value, with a value of up to $20 million from SMEs.
+5.7 In addition, the Government has a target of non-corporate Commonwealth entities procuring 40 per cent of contracts, by value from SMEs, for contracts with a value of up to $20 million.